-It’s only recently that I pursued a formal credential; but in one form or another, I’ve been working with parliamentary procedure most of my life.
+It’s only since retirement that I pursued formal credentials; but in one form or another, I’ve been working with parliamentary procedure most of my life.
 I bought my first “Robert’s Rules” (actually, Rules of Order Newly Revised) as an officer in high school clubs.
 As an adult, I’ve used parliamentary procedure as a presider, parliamentarian, and teacher.

 - Presider: I’ve presided at professional meetings as president of my local teacher unions and the North Eastern Ohio Education Association.
 As co-chair, I preside at meetings of the Debate Committee of the City Club of Cleveland and the Southeast League of Women Voters.

 - Parliamentarian: I assisted NEOEA Presidents as parliamentarian for over thirty Representative Assemblies of that organization, and OEA Presidents as the Ohio Delegation parliamentarian for thirteen National Education Association Representative Assemblies.

 - Teacher: I’ve presented a number of parliamentary trainings, mostly for local union leaders.

-When I qualified for my RP credential, I posted about the journey.
+I qualified for the RP credential in March 2020 and posted about that journey then.
 If you’re curious about that story, you’ll find it here.
 My blog posts on parliamentary topics are available here.
 If you want to talk about parliamentary matters, contact me at email@example.com.